privat655/obsidian-http-mcp/CONTRIBUTING.md

 PORT=3000
 ```

-WSL2 (dev on WSL2, Obsidian on Windows):
+Dev on WSL2, Obsidian on Windows (testing only):

 ```env
 OBSIDIAN_API_KEY=your_actual_api_key_here
 OBSIDIAN_BASE_URL=http://YOUR_WINDOWS_IP:27123
 PORT=3000
 ```

+> **Note:** This `.env` is for temporary dev testing only.
+Production usage requires the server to run on the same system as Obsidian (Windows in this case).

 Find Windows IP: `ipconfig | findstr "vEthernet"` on Windows PowerShell